Emulation of baryonic effects on the matter power spectrum and constraints from galaxy cluster data: Introduction

 After building the emulator based on a training set from a slightly modified version of the baryonification model of Ref. \cite{Schneider2019QuantifyingCorrelation}, we compare it to results from a variety of hydro-dynamical simulations available in the literature.
 The goal is to not only show that the simulated power spectra can be recovered at percent accuracy, but also to highlight that the baryonification method is able to predict the simulated power spectra based on information about the gas and stellar abundance in haloes.
 If both these aspects are confirmed, we can use the baryonification model for cross-correlation analyses~\cite{Schneider2019BaryonicMatrix}.

-Other questions we want to address in the present paper are: what is the minimum amount of baryonic nuisance parameters that is able to recover hydro-dynamical simulation results at acceptable accuracy?
+Other questions we want to address in the present paper are: what is the minimum amount of baryonic nuisance parameters that \RefReport{can} recover hydro-dynamical simulation results at acceptable accuracy?
 Can we reproduce the redshift dependence visible in hydro-dynamical simulations?
 What can we learn from X-ray observations regarding the expected baryonic suppression of the power spectrum?

 The paper is structured as follows: in Sec.~\ref{sec:brf_model} we provide a summary of the baryonification model and describe the set-up of the emulator and quantify its accuracy.
 Sec.~\ref{sec:hydro_sims} is dedicated to a comparison with hydro-dynamical simulations.
 In Sec.~\ref{sec:constraints_obs} we introduce a case study where we use the measured gas fractions of X-ray measurements of galaxy clusters to predict the power suppression due to baryonic feedback.
 In Sec.~\ref{sec:reduce_param} we present a way to reduce the number of free model parameters, while maintaining an acceptable agreement with simulations.
 We next study the redshift dependence of the model parameters in Sec.~\ref{sec:zdep_params}.
 Finally we present our conclusions in Sec.~\ref{sec:conclusion}.